-By far the best one this month started when Chris and Sarah were working on their family trivia game – they make up trivia questions for the rest of us on a huge variety of unusual topics.
+By far the best one this month started when Chris and Ashar were working on their family trivia game – they make up trivia questions for the rest of us on a huge variety of unusual topics.
 Somehow this morphed into a huge discussion on global prioritization, economics and systems of government.
 I can’t begin to describe it but it was very cool.

 Other fun stuff

-- Sarah’s been writing a bunch of letters – to her Pappy John in Florida (Chris’s dad), to a fellow Walking Dead fan in Japan, and more.
+- Ashar’s been writing a bunch of letters – to her Pappy John in Florida (Chris’s dad), to a fellow Walking Dead fan in Japan, and more.
 She loves letter-writing and getting things back in the mail.

 - We went to the local Jewish Food Festival, which had better main dishes and less-great desserts than the Greek Food Festival from a few months back.

 - With the advent of nicer weather, we’ve been walking and bike riding a lot more in our neighborhood, and getting a chance to reconnect with our neighbors, which is nice.
-Sarah and I also spent one evening on a huge Pokemon Go hunt at a local park that is filled with them.
+Ashar and I also spent one evening on a huge Pokemon Go hunt at a local park that is filled with them.

 Updates from around the family

-Since our “curriculum plan” for this year featured not just Sarah but the other house adults, I figure I should give monthly updates on our progress too.
+Since our “curriculum plan” for this year featured not just Ashar but the other house adults, I figure I should give monthly updates on our progress too.
 So here’s a look at what’s new with the rest of us.